 Louis Vuitton carry on luggage

 I have used this bag for years and years.
-I tend to have a few trips interstate for work throughout the year (when we could travel that is!) and it’s such a good size for taking my essentials.
+I tend to have a few trips interstate for work throughout the year and it’s such a good size for taking my essentials.
 I take it on overseas trips too and it’s an incredibly sturdy bag, it really stands up to travelling, whether it’s through the cobblestones of Europe or through many an airport terminal.
 I actually gave one to Luke for his 40th and he still uses it all the time.

 Chanel slingback flats